geoffreylewis/online_registration_form/README.md

 ## Software Summary

-I eyed a website mockup at different sizes (provided by Team Treehouse) and programmed it from scratch.
-It is programmed as mobile-first, and then there are two media queries that adjust for screen sizes 768px and 1024px so the web page can fit mobiles phones, tablets, and laptops/desktops comfortably.
+I built a mobile-first registration form that includes multiple form elements and attributes including <input>, <label>, <select>, and <option>.
+I also included a media query to account for screen sizes 768px and larger in size.

 ## Built With